 - Add the sliced sweet onions.
 Then continue to saute with the mushrooms, stirring occasionally, until caramelized.
 This should take about 10 minutes.

 - Finish and serve.
-Saute for 30 seconds to a minute more then remove from heat and serve immediately.
+Saute for 30 seconds to a minute more, then remove from heat and serve immediately.

 Serve these tasty pan-fried mushrooms and onions with a meaty main like my tomahawk steak, grilled lamb chops, or grilled marinated pork chops!
 Enjoy!

-💭 Angela's Tips & Recipe Notes
+💭 Tips & Notes

 - You can substitute the Worcestershire sauce with equal amounts of soy sauce, red wine (a good quality dry red wine works best), balsamic vinegar, or beef stock.